kura-labs-org/3_TIER_ASGMT/README.md

 * Database
 <br>
 This documentation will explain one possible way how to make a 3-tier architecture on AWS by completing the following tasks:
-* Make private and public subnet
+* Make a public and private subnet
 * Create a phpmyadmin EC2
 * Develop a Web Proxy for caching
 * Initiate an AWS Load Balancer that is connected to the reverse proxy
 * Lastly, make a MySQL database on AWS

 # Task 1